crunchypi/wikinodes-server/README.md

 # wikinodes-server
-web-server for the wikinodes project (API)
+web-server/api for the wikinodes project.
 <br>

-This repo contains a simple server which is mean to support the 'wikinodes' project. <br>
+This repo contains a server which is mean to support the 'wikinodes' project. <br>
-It (the server) acts as middleware between an app and a backing database.
+It (the server) essentially acts as middleware between an app and a backing database.
 <br>
 App & Database population repos are found at:
   * [wikinodes-app](https://github.com/crunchypi/wikinodes-app) (front-end)